Have you ever been tricked by a clickbait headline or clicked an ad you knew smelled fishy while browsing the web or social media?

 4. Don’t Add Call-to-Actions to Headlines

 Readers click on headlines when they expect the content to be informative and engaging.
-While it’s fine to include a call-to-action within your content, a CTA should never be part of a headline.
+While including a call-to-action within your content is fine, a CTA should never be part of a headline.

-Pitching to potential customers through your headline can greatly decrease the number of clicks your content receives.
+Pitching to potential customers through your headline can significantly decrease the number of clicks your content receives.

 5. Avoid Taking Advantage of a Tragedy